-The Town maintains five individual governmental funds.
+The Town maintains six individual governmental funds.
 Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund, Highway Fund, Special Districts Fund and Capital Projects Fund, which are considered to be major funds.
-Individual fund data for the non-major governmental fund, the Debt Service Fund, is provided elsewhere in this report.
+Individual fund data for the non-major governmental funds, the Debt Service Fund and the Special Purpose Fund, is provided elsewhere in this report.